 Each packed box is celebrated at its station with a cheer.
 There is a lot of cheering!

 After an hour of packing, our crew packed 77 boxes.
 It was incredible.
 When packing was finished, they divided up the cleaning tasks and everything was shipshape in 10 minutes.
 Okay, maybe 15.
 On our way out, we were able to try a sample of the food that we packed.
-(During Covid, this is not available) For a staple food, it was delicious with rice, veggies, vitamins and protein–the children are able to get the nutrients they need to grow.
+For a staple food, it was delicious with rice, veggies, vitamins and protein–the children are able to get the nutrients they need to grow.
+If you stop in the giftshop after volunteering, you can purchase a Solidarity Kit, which includes a meal like the one you just packed and discussion questions about world hunger for around the dinner table.

 FMSC is a Christian organization, and it doesn’t apologize for that.
 It welcomes everyone and anyone who wants to pack food.
 When the packing is done and the total number of meals packed is given, those who want to are welcome to go back into the storeroom to pray a Christian blessing over the food.
 But there is no pressure.

 It was incredibly special to pack together with Maya.
 It was so significant that the food we were scooping and measuring, weighing and sealing was going directly into the mouth of another child.
 We were honestly and tangibly feeding the poor.

 It was a wonderful lesson for me.
 Everything we did was simple but needed to be done right.
 I had just as much opportunity to mess up as my 9 year old.
 And I did.
 This service project put us on the same level.
 There was nothing that I could do better than Maya–and that was a wonderful feeling.
 We were both needed for the same thing.

 I appreciate FMSC for the hands-on way we give back to the world.
 I know I’ve said it before, but we were actually feeding the hungry.
 We also were able to learn about nutrition needs and about other cultures.